AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 See: “A Healthy Aquarium; Disease Prevention”

-It should also be noted that your GH may be artificially high from the use of mineral blocks/powders such as Wonder Shells, however much of this is Calcium of which most all fish (fresh and saltwater as well as invertebrates) can tolerate in high levels.
+It should also be noted that your GH may be artificially high from the use of mineral blocks/powders, however much of this is Calcium of which most all fish (fresh and saltwater as well as invertebrates) can tolerate in high levels.

 MAGNESIUMMagnesium is important for proper osmotic functions in fish and invertebrates.
 Magnesium is essential for Calcium assimilation, so when magnesium levels are low, the calcium supply becomes exhausted.
 For this reason, Magnesium is better added in the proper balance with calcium (which both are essential to each other for proper utilization), in such products as Wonder Shells or aragonite sand in a small bag in the filter (although the later is not as reliable).